mgamio/blog/_posts/2020-10-27-clean-code.markdown

 }
 ```

-The same for the Supplier object.
+We do the same for the Supplier object.

 ```kotlin
 public class Supplier {